bitcraftmap/bitcraftmap/filters.md

-Filters to be implemented :

-All :
+Global filter :

 - Filter by region
 - Filter by biome
--

 Claims :

     - Filter by tier
+    - Filter by name ?

 Filter per profession :
     - Foraging
     - Hunting
     - Mining
     - Forestry
     - Fishing

-Resources :
-Note : One tier of one resource can have many node types

-- Animals
-- Monsters
-- Berry
-- Clay
-- Fiber
-- Fish Bait
-- Fisk Lake
-- Fist Ocean
-- Flowers
-- Hieroglyphs
-- Mushroom
-- Ore
-- Sand
-- Stone
+- Resources
-- Tree
+    - Filter by tier
-- Wild food

-Toggles :

 - Caves
     - Filter by tier
-Temples
-Wonders
-Jakyls Dens

-Allow to move the menu or colapse it and freeze it in place "Save this settings" button saving presets locally
+    - Filter by size

+Menu :

+- Colapse
+- Move around
+- Pin to current position

+- Load Settings
+- Save Settings

-Idea :
+For later :

-Resource finder in range, with a circle or another shape : find all resources in that area
+- Resource Finder in range [circle or draw a shape]